-If you're not going to eat your catch, unhook it carefully—while it's still in the water—and release it using proper catch and release practices.
+Tip: If you're not going to eat your catch, unhook it carefully—while it's still in the water—and release it using proper catch and release practices.

-Fish with very fine scales, like flounder, take a great deal of patience to clean.
+Tip: Some fish, like flounder, have very fine scales.
+These take a great deal of patience when cleaning your fish.
 Take your time—some people are very sensitive to getting scales in their mouth while eating.

 Removing the skin improves the taste of many fish.
 It also removes a layer of fat just under the skin.
 Catfish, bullheads and other bottom-feeding fish are usually skinned.

 A large fish is often cut across the body into thick steaks.
 Before steaking your fish, chill the fish or put it in a freezer until it is partly stiff for easier cutting.
 Cleaning your fish comes next, it can be cleaned much like other fish.
 Then remove the skin or scales if necessary (salmon steaks are often prepared with the skin still on).

 Cut through the body working from the tail toward the head.
 Make each steak from 1/2-inch to 1-inch thick.
-After steaking, trim away any belly fat or bones you can see, but not the backbone.
+After steaking your fish, trim away any belly fat or bones you can see, but not the backbone.